-Retirement - When an employee meets the conditions as set forth in the Summary Plan Document, they may elect to retire and receive all benefits earned under the City's Retirement Program ("Plan").
-Official notice of such intended action must be submitted by the employee in writing to the Human Resources Director within the prescribed time limits as set out in the Summary Plan Document (see Appendix D).
-Retiring employees who qualify may be eligible for terminal leave (see Article X, Section J and Article XVIII, Section L).
+Retirement - When an employee meets the conditions as set forth in the Summary Plan Document, they may elect to retire and receive all benefits earned under the City's Retirement Program.
+Official notice of such intended action must be submitted by the employee in writing to the Human Resources Director within the prescribed time limits as set out in the Summary Plan Documents (see Appendix D or Appendix R).
+Retiring employees who qualify may be eligible for terminal leave (see Article X, Section J and Article XVIII, Section F).